inspec/inspec-habitat/README.md

 Habitat CLI, the Habitat Supervisor, and a sample nginx application have been provided in a kitchen VM.
 To start these run `kitchen converge`.
 The sample application will be available on the host at port 8080.
+Habitat `http-gateway` and `ctl-gateway` are available on ports 9631 and 9632.

 ### Testing

 Tests are located in `test/integration/inspec-habitat` and may be run using `kitchen verify`.